Are Enamel Plates Microwave Safe?

 Enamel plate coatings contain many metallic minerals that reflect the heat back to the microwave.
 Microwaving enamel is like microwaving metal

 Are old Pyrex bowls microwave safe?
 Moreover, can you microwave Farberware bowls?
-Learn here!

 Because of these reasons, it may start malfunctioning or even sparking.
 In extreme scenarios, the microwave can explode and start a fire in your home.

 However, sometimes, if you are lucky, nothing will happen if you microwave enamel.
 But it is better not to take the risk and stay safe!
-Here’s how to take care of your enamelware.

 How to heat enamel plates